About Somatic Coaching

 "The client is solely responsible for creating and implementing their own physical, mental and emotional well-being, decisions, choices, actions and results arising from the coaching relationship and their coaching calls and interactions with the coach.
 The role of the coach is to support you on this journey towards the positive change you want to create."

-During our first session together, we will co-create a short document called our "Alliance", which will be an agreement between us for our time together about how you want to be, how you want me to be, and how we want us to be as a partnership.
-We will revisit this Alliance document at the start of each session, and either opt in or amend it.
+During our first session together, we'll spend a few minutes creating our "Alliance", which will be an agreement between us for our time together about how you want to be, how you want me to be, and how we want us to be as a partnership.
+If it feels supportive, we may create an Alliance at the start of each session, to check in with your needs that day.

 Confidentiality and ethics are an important part of my role as a coach.
 You can read more about this here: